 Did you ever bring a basketball to a fashion shoot?

 [Laughs] Early in my career, I'd show up at castings with a basketball.
 They'd just look at me as some exotic African guy.
 They didn't know that side of me.
 It was separate.
 In Indiana, basketball is a religion!
 Then one time on a trip to Milan for fashion week, me and a couple other models decided to play ball.
-I started dunking over their heads and then they realised I was a force to be reckoned with.
+I started dunking over their heads and then they realized I was a force to be reckoned with.

 Did your peers know about your life as a refugee and Lost Boy?

 Honestly, they didn't know about my past.
 It's not something I talked about; it's something I tucked in.

 When I lived in Sudan, I never looked at myself in the mirror.
 I didn't have one.
 I never got compliments about my appearance—that kind of thing wasn't part of the culture.
 Then in America, I'd have people say, "You're a beautiful man!" and I was surprised.
 I had to learn this language about beauty!

 For me, to get the same treatment as any other kid in high school and in college was important, and then in acting and in the modeling world I wanted the same and was grateful to have that.
 It didn't come easy.
 Then when my life story came out, someone would ask, 'Where's your family?'
 And I'd say I haven't seen them in 18 years and then my story started coming out.

 I'm a different person today from the one I was in my college basketball days, even compared to my days in fashion.
 So when I went home in 2011 to see my family, it was interesting to see how different I was from them.
 I'm different in a way where I'm influenced by this part of the world and it was education that let me escape my life as a refugee and as a Lost Boy of Sudan.
 I hunt for my own identity.
 But when I go back, I'm still the same guy and I interact with my people in the same way.
 They can't believe I was gone for 20 years and I still remain the same.